 Accordingly, if the family decides to seek legal counsel, it’s important that the family contact a law firm that is not only aware of these issues but is also capable of dispatching the right team to examine the vehicles involved, as well as the crash scene.
 No doubt, the insurance company for Gulf Coast Fiber Services is already sifting through the evidence to prepare its defense.

 An early investigation by attorneys and experts representing the accident victims is crucial.
 Such an early investigation will level the playing field for the families when dealing with insurance companies and their lawyers.
-At the Linebaugh Law Firm, we have the team needed to investigate a crash like this on speed dial.
+At Linebaugh, Dority & Allen, we have the team needed to investigate a crash like this on speed dial.
 We know what to do and how to do it.
 And, we offer free consultations for people hurt in any crash, big or small.